Tullian Tchividjian: Blogging

-Tchividjian was a regular blogger at TGC.
+Tchividjian was a regular blogger at TGC until 2014.
 In 2014, a dispute regarding differing theologies of sanctification was described by TGC founders Tim Keller and Don Carson as "becoming increasingly sharp and divisive rather than moving toward greater unity," leading the TGC Council to decide to remove Tchividjian's blog from the network's website.
 Part of the division stemmed from Tchividjian's teaching, which many within the Reformed community criticized as endorsing antinomianism, a claim which Tchividjian denies.
 Christianity Today described Tchividjian's final blog post on the network as "complain[ing] that he had been abruptly ordered off the Reformed network," but noted that he later apologized for his role in the "very public 'break-up.'"

 As of December 2016, Tchividjian has also written a few blog posts for a variety of other publications, including the Huffington Post, and the religious ecumenical website OnFaith.

 Books

 Tchividjian has written several books.
 Some of the works are as follows.

-As of December 2016, Tchividjian's books had been translated into Spanish and Chinese.